MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/configure-authentication.md

 ## Site token

-If you can't use PKI client authentication certificates or join devices to Azure AD, then use Configuration Manager token-based authentication.
-Site-issued client authentication tokens work on all supported client OS versions, but only support device scenarios.
+If you can't join devices to Azure AD or use PKI client authentication certificates, then use Configuration Manager token-based authentication.

-If clients occasionally connect to your internal network, they're automatically issued a token.
-They need to communicate directly with an on-premises management point to register with the site and get this client token.

-If you can't register clients on the internal network, you can create and deploy a bulk registration token.
-The bulk registration token enables the client to initially install and communicate with the site.
-This initial communication is long enough for the site to issue the client its own, unique client authentication token.
-The client then uses its authentication token for all communication with the site while it's on the internet.

 For more information, or to create a bulk registration token, see [Token-based authentication for cloud management gateway](../../deploy/deploy-clients-cmg-token.md).

 ## Enable management point for HTTPS